-After much R and D they settled on the Deka Gel 8G31S style battery to power their dream car for numerous reasons we will outline below.
-GEM owners today have been known to use alternative battery options to power the vehicle because the cost of a true Gel battery is extremely high compared to the traditional lead acid battery most golf cart owners are familiar.
-As with any problem people come up with different solutions.
+After much R&D they settled on the Deka Gel 8G31S style battery to power their dream car for numerous reasons we will outline below.
+GEM owners today have been known to use alternative battery options to power the vehicle because the cost of a true Gel battery is extremely high compared to the traditional lead acid battery with which most golf cart owners are familiar.
+As with any problem, people come up with different solutions.
 Which one solves the problem correctly is all in the details.
-Lithium batteries where around then as they are now and still the most expensive option.
-Though not nearly as much as in 1995 but still pricey to say the least. review some Lithium Battery Options Here.

 Features and Benefits

 The benefits of using the original GEL battery installed in your GEM electric vehicle is quite lengthy and for good reason.
-The engineers at Chrysler Corp. had a daunting task in this day and age to come up with a solution that would power their new Ev.
-Lets review the big 3.
+The engineers at Chrysler Corp. had a daunting task in this day and age to come up with a solution that would power their new EV.
+Lets review the top reasons.

 If you change the batteries in your GEM car it will cause a major problem with the charging system’s ability to properly charge the batteries you have installed.
 These smart electric vehicles came equipped with a smart charger that was programmed specifically for GEL battery technology and charging parameters.
 If you change the batteries expect to change the charger or have it re-programmed by an authorized dealer.
 Another issue, since the sale of the company to Polaris, it is hard to come by knowledgeable dealers to do so.

 Be prepared to pay out the nose for re-program or a new charger at the GEM/Polaris dealer. $1000 and up is the usual M.O. for a new charger.

 Find yourself going this route anyhow or need a replacement GEM Car 72 Volt Battery Charger?
 Pete has you covered.
 Here are some alternative options that will get some power back into your battery bank.